 - Optionally change the units of the analysis results by clicking the Choose units for analysis button.

-A window will open allowing you to choose the length and area units for analysis results.
+A window appears, allowing you to choose the length and area units for analysis results.

 - Optionally refresh the analysis results for the current area of interest by clicking the Refresh report button.